valderman/haste-compiler/README.md

 Libraries
 ---------

-Haste is able to use the standard Haskell libraries to a certain extent.
+Haste is able to use standard Haskell libraries to a certain extent.
-However, there are a few caveats.
-The base libraries need to be built on a 32 bit machine as Javascript stores everything as Double, which isn't enough for 64 bit integers.

-Many library features also make use of native functionality that is hard or impossible to implement on top of Javascript.
-This will be fixed, in time.
+However, many primitive operations are still not implemented, which means that any code making use of them will give you a compiler warning, then die at runtime with an angry error.
+This is currently being worked on.

 Why yet another Haskell to Javascript compiler?